-Alaska’s largest museum is one of the top ten visitor attractions in the state.
+Alaska’s largest museum, Anchorage Museum, is one of the top ten visitor attractions in the state.
 It showcases the land, peoples, art and history of Alaska.
 The permanent collection exhibits more than 1,000 objects and there are regular visiting exhibitions that you can check out.
 The Anchorage Museum offers a few free admission days each month and luggage storage is available at a cost.

 2. Alaska Native Heritage Center

 If you want to immerse yourself in the local culture, head straight to the Alaska Native Heritage Center.
 You can learn Alaska Native dance, tour full-size replicas of Alaska Native buildings, and observe traditional art being created right in front of you.

 3. Watch a Film at Bear Tooth Theaterpub

 At the Bear Tooth Theatrepub, you can eat a full meal and drink local draft beer, while watching a film!
 Everything about this place is awesome and it’s a local favorite.
 The only time that movies aren’t showing is when there is a concert or event happening.
 Taste a new special beer from Broken Tooth Brewing and dance to live music during First Tap, a Bear Tooth event that happens on the first Thursday of every month.

 4. First Friday Art Crawl

 On the first Friday of every month, art galleries and other venues across Anchorage stay open late to celebrate local artists.
 You can enjoy free appetizers, backstage tours, live music, and more.
 First Friday generally happens from 5 p.m. to 9 p.m., but each venue chooses its own hours.
 I love curating my own “Art Crawl” since most places are within walking distance of each other.
 The events are always changing so check the Anchorage Press to find out what’s going on each month.

 5. Tony Knowles Coastal Trail